shivster2000/grammarctg/README.md

 # Controlling Grammar in Dialogue Response Generation for Language Learning
-This repository contains the code and data associated with my Master's Thesis about controlling grammar in dialogue response generation for language learning.
+This repository contains the code and data associated for Controlling Grammar in Dialogue Response Generation for Language Learning by Glandorf, Cui, Meurers and Sachan.
 The goal is to adapt large language models to use grammar from the English Grammar Profile in responses to preceding dialogues.
 The experiments also revolve around robust grammar detection and simulating how learners may respond to grammar-controlled chatbot responses.

 ## Structure
 Experiments are ordered chronologically in the respective directory and contain explaining headings and comments.
 Their purpose is to document the mental process that led to the scripts in the folder `/scripts` that are designed to reproduce essential parts of the work.
 You may use the file /scripts/run_script.sh to configure batch jobs. `/data` contains input such as the dialog data and some generated data as part of the experiments. `/source` contains code that is used on multiple occasions. `/results` contains plots from the experiments. `/models` exists to contain model checkpoints that are creating while running experiments and scripts.
 You can find a description of a directory's content in their respective README files.